 The conclusion answers the questions you have brought out in the reader through the introduction while calling back the arguments you have laid out.
-The conclusion should be a construction made of the past few paragraphs.
+An essay conclusion should be a thematic summation of the past few paragraphs.
 Don’t repeat your words like a broken record.
 You need to do a straightforward synthesis that delivers an impact upon your reader.

 Bring the final thought or call to action

 Imagine that the last sentence of your essay would be your last words.
 What would you say?
 How would you call people to action?
 Spend time thinking about these questions to make your final sentence like a time bomb.

 - Explain the significance of your topic;

 Edit and fact check

 Once the expository essay is complete, you should read it over once or twice.
 Often, people get excited over adding new information, making a messy paper with no direction, so cut down if you need to.
 Next, recheck all the facts and statistics you cited.
 You never know, you might end up contradicting yourself if you didn’t look into your sources carefully.